w3f/Grant-Milestone-Delivery/README.md

 4. Fill out the template with the details of your evaluation.
 5. Once you have completed the evaluation, click on "create new pull request".
 6. Add a comment or review to the pull request, which contains the evaluated milestone delivery.
 This comment should contain a quick summary of your finding as well as link to the full evaluation.
-7. Milestone evaluations are double-checked by the [W3F Grants Evaluators](https://github.com/w3f/Open-Grants-Program#team).
+7. Milestone evaluations are potentially double-checked by the [W3F Grants Evaluators](https://github.com/w3f/Open-Grants-Program#team).
 Successful milestone evaluations are merged.

+*In the future we plan to integrate a reputation system: With each successful milestone evaluation the probability of being double-checked decreases.
+If you have done enough milestone evaluations, you become part of the Grants Evaluators yourself.*

 ### Incentivization